 “I was the successful recipient of a Mentorship for Growth Grant from the Department of Employment, Small Business & Training.
 And I received advice from some very experienced MBA graduates – I was advised to change the name of my label from MeQ Designs as my story is the brand.

 It is for this reason the label is now called Carol Taylor Designs.
 At this stage, I am unable to give you an ETA.
 But I promise when I’m ready to launch I’ll let everybody know and make as much noise as possible!

 In the meantime, please visit my website and sign up to keep posted.
-I would love to hear your personal feedback of what inclusive clothing and accessories you would most like to see.”
+I would love to hear your personal feedback of what adaptive clothing and accessories you would most like to see.”

 A message from Blue Badge Insurance

-We would like to thank Carol for sharing the story behind her inclusive quadriplegic, paraplegic and other mobility disability clothing range.
+We would like to thank Carol for sharing the story behind her quadriplegic, paraplegic and other mobility disability adaptive clothing range.
 Visit her website to view her full fashion and art collections.

 Click below to start your plan today.